wallymathieu/assertfail/_posts/2019-06-15-Java-vs-CSharp.md

 tags: java C#
 ---

 Java started out as a very object oriented language.
 One of the nice things with Java (as a language) has been that the syntax has been quite stable for a long time.
-C# competes with Java for mainstream developer mindshare.
+C# competes with Java for mainstream developer mind-share.
 C# has pushed better tooling and more features but was primarily focused on Windows.

-For the last few years we have seen .net becoming a truer cross platform language with the .net core project and Microsofts acquisition of Xamarin.
+For the last few years we have seen .net becoming a truer cross platform language with the .net core project and Microsoft's acquisition of Xamarin.
 Due to the push towards micro services and Docker this makes a lot of sense since we will probably see more large scale enterprise software use some sort of micro service architecture to allow scaling of development teams.

 ## Features